-Questions to Consider When Hiring a Solution-Focused Trainer
+Questions to Consider When Hiring a Solution-Focused Trainer or Seeking Certification

 There are so many people saying they are providing solution-focused training.
 Are they all really using Solution-Focused Brief Therapy?

 It is very common for professionals to combine Solution-Focused Brief Therapy (SFBT) with other approaches and philosophies.
-Because of this, SFBT is commonly confused with problem solving approaches, motivational interviewing, and strength-based approaches.
+Because of this, SFBT is commonly confused with problem solving approaches, motivational interviewing, positive psychology, and strength-based approaches.
 Some clues that the training might not be based on the original, evidenced-based, Solution-Focused Brief Therapy are words like “solution-oriented” or “solution-based.”
 In addition, we now have the international organization, IASTI (International Alliance of Solution-Focused Teaching Institutes).
 This organization helps those seeking training to readily identify training institutes who are known for teaching the model according to these original standards.
 Denver Center for SFBT is a member of this organization and currently certifies professionals in SFBT.

 How important is it that what I learn is based on the original approach as developed by Insoo Kim Berg and Steve de Shazer?

 It really depends on what is important to you.
 It may not be important at all depending on your goals in wanting to learn SFBT.
 However, it is important to know that one can only get the amazing results with the most difficult clients as documented in research and on video tapes and during demonstrations when SFBT is learned as it was originally developed.
 SFBT is an evidenced-based approach, and needs to be learned correctly in order to obtain the results documented in the research.
 When it is combined with other approaches or when the interventions are used outside of the unique mindset, it becomes watered down and less effective.
 While it may work with the easy clients and simple problems, it will not work with the complex and chronic issues unless it is learned with the precision and purpose that can only be taught by those who teach it in its purest form.
+Lastly, we find it commonplace for some trainers to talk about "improvements" or their own adaptations to the model.
+These are frequently due to misunderstanding the intentions and the evolution of Insoo and Steve's thinking throughout their careers rather than a weakness in the model itself.
+At Denver Center for SFBT we seek to help learners truly understand how SFBT effectively addresses concerns that others express.

 How can I tell if something really is SFBT?